Smiter15/cses/node/README.md

 Write your solution in the `solution.js` file.

+### Example

+Weird algorithm in the Introductory Problems section has been completed as an example file.
+You can find the solution in `node/IntroductoryProblems/weirdAlgorithm/solution.js`.

 ### Testing Against test cases

 To test your solution against the provided test cases, run: